jvalue/ods/adapter/README.md

 ## Concepts
 - **Datasource**: Description of a datasource.
 This description can be transformed into an *adapter* to import data from a data source and forward it to downstream services.
-- **Adapter**: Configuration to import data from a datasource; can be derived from a *datasource* config, or is provided by a user to generate a *preview*
+- **Adapter**: Configuration to import data from a datasource; can be derived from a *datasource* config, or is provided by a user to generate a *preview*.
-- **Preview**: Stateless preview that allows executing a datasource config once and synchronously returning the result of the import and interpretation; does not send the result to downstream services (difference tocreating and triggering a datasource).
+- **Preview**: Stateless preview that allows executing a datasource config once and synchronously returning the result of the import and interpretation; does not send the result to downstream services (difference to creating and triggering a datasource).
+- **Data import**: One execution of the import of a _datasource_.
+The result and metadata get stored in the database and can be accessed for each _datasource_.

 ## Current Features
 * Currently the adapter service is only a prototype and can handle JSON, XML and CSV files that can be fetched over HTTP.